 Hamsters are playful creatures that enjoy running around and playing biting games.
 They’re playful and often curious, and they can be prone to abscesses.
+But what is a hamster abscess?
+And how are they treated?
 A hamster abscess is an inflammation of the hamster’s skin that leads to the accumulation of bacteria and excess fluid.

 What causes a Hamster abscess to occur?